1. Ana Ng – They Might Be Giants

 and new wave.
 This is where the Buzzcocks tune came from, and it also put me in

 touch with The Jam, The Undertones, The Stranglers and Blondie.
 Actually, I was already getting into Blondie on account of a girl who was a massive fan, and whom I had a bit of a thing for.
-(She also provided me with a copy of Definitely Maybe on the day of its release.)
+(She would go on to provide me with a copy of Definitely Maybe on the day of its release.)

 As well as lending me his cassettes, the guy with the indie tapes